top of page

 Christianity, in general, has held this Constantinian view ever since.
 With a few exceptions, like the Mennonites, Quakers, Christadelphians, Church of the Brethren, and Jehovah's Witnesses, most churches take it for granted that Christians should fight if their government requires them to.
 Often the argument is: if America had not entered WWII and had not stopped Hitler, we would all be living under Nazi terror.
 But this is not a convincing argument.
 First, we don't know what would have happened if America had not entered WWII.
 Nazi Germany and the Communist Soviet Union may very well have destroyed each other.
 But a more salient point is this: who populated the German army?
 It was mostly Protestant Christians, from the country where Martin Luther ignited the Reformation.
 They had sold out to Nazi propaganda.
 There were exceptions, and these were treated very harshly, but most pastors in Germany supported the Reich.
 They obeyed Caesar, not Jesus, and the Christians in the West that went to war against Hitler did the same.
 If all Christians on all sides had obeyed Jesus and refused to fight, there likely would not have been WWII.
 Or to put it another way, would Jesus approve of Christians killing Christians in war?
 Hardly, if love is their identifying characteristic--love for brethren, neighbor, and even enemies.

 And so we come to our time and the Ukraine-Russia war, which is really a proxy war between the West, led by America, and the East, led by Russia and China.
 The propaganda is fierce: the West is supposedly the righteous power and Russia is evil and must be "weakened"--America's stated goal by the Secretary of Defense, Lloyd Austin.
 There is no room for history, context, discussion, or debate.
 But for Christians who love Jesus and strive to obey his commands, we must not condone violence.
-We obey Jesus rather than Caesar.
+We obey Jesus rather than Caesar and his evil, violent god.
 We choose peacemaking over war-making.
 And peace-making does not mean inaction.
 Go to peace marches.
+If you vote, vote only for peacemakers, not warmongers.
 Write your politicians.
 Write blogs like this one.
 Preach the Gospel of Peace.
 Set an example of non-violence in your life.
 Pray for God's Kingdom to come and for wars to cease.
 There is much we can do in the pursuit of peace in this world, even now.

 bottom of page